realityenhanced/TextRenderPlugin/README.md

 # TextRenderPlugin
-Test using Plugins in UE4
+Test using Plugins in UE4 to Render Text